Vatican Museums, Vatican City / Rome

 The Pinacoteca, inaugurated in 1932, houses a collection of 460 paintings, arranged chronologically and exhibited in 18 rooms.

 The museum covers a period of time spanning over eight hundred years, from the 12th century to the 19th century.

-The collection includes masterpieces by many the most important artists of Italian Renaissance, such as Giotto, Fra Angelico, Perugino, Melozzo da Forlì, Raphael, Leonardo da Vinci, Titian, and Caravaggio.
+The collection includes masterpieces by many of the most important artists of the Italian Renaissance, such as Giotto, Fra Angelico, Perugino, Melozzo da Forlì, Raphael, Leonardo da Vinci, Titian, and Caravaggio.

 The Collection of Contemporary Art features works, mostly religious subject paintings, by artists such as Vincent Van Gogh, Henri Matisse, Marc Chagall, Alberto Burri, Salvador Dalì, and Francis Bacon.

 The Etruscan Museum and the Egyptian Museum were founded by Pope Gregory XVI in the first half of the 19th century.
 Housed in the Palace of Innocent VIII, where the visitors can also see 16th-century fresco paintings by Federico Barocci and by Federico Zuccari, the Etruscan Museum includes artifacts (bronze sculptures, ceramics, and silverware) coming from archaeological sites located in the Etruria, an antique region roughly comprising the modern Tuscany, Lazio, and Umbria.

 The Egyptian museum features art pieces from Ancient Egypt mostly brought to Rome during the Roman Empire.
 The museum encompasses 9 rooms arranged around the so-called hemicycle which leads to the Terrace of the Niche and the Courtyard of the Pinecone.

 The Ethnological Museum was founded by Pope Pius XI in 1927 and currently holds a collection of about 100,000 pieces, mainly devotional or religious, from all over the world.